- Module Code:

 Scope and syllabus

-This course is intended to provide an introduction to the grammatical theory Lexical Functional Grammar (LFG).
+This module is intended to provide an introduction to the grammatical theory Lexical Functional Grammar (LFG).
 LFG takes a highly surface-oriented approach to syntactic analysis and differs from other syntactic frameworks in placing a key role to relational notions such as "subject", "object" and "adjunct".
-This course introduces key ideas of LFG and develops analyses of a range of phenomena within the theory, for example, the major valence-changing operations, relative clauses, serial verbs and clause-chaining.
+This module introduces key ideas of LFG and develops analyses of a range of phenomena within the theory, for example, the major valence-changing operations, relative clauses, serial verbs and clause-chaining.
 The focus will be on analysing syntactic constructions in English and many other languages.
-The course will provide a foundation for any student who wishes to write an MA thesis in syntax.
+The module will provide a foundation for any student who wishes to write an MA thesis in syntax.

 Method of assessment